Speed skating at the 1988 Winter Olympics

-Speed skating at the 1988 Winter Olympics, was held from 14 to 28 February.
+Speed skating at the 1988 Winter Olympics was held from 14 to 28 February.
 Ten events were contested at Olympic Oval.
 For the first time, the women contested a 5000-metre race, the longest distance contested by women in speed skating.

 Medal summary

 Medal table

 East Germany topped the medal table with three gold medals, and thirteen total.
 Until the 2014 Winter Olympics, the thirteen medals were the most won by any country in speed skating in a single Games.
-The Dutch passed that total with 23.
+The Dutch surpassed that total with 23.